yujiponzu/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# Please write your favourite collor.

 # List of place
-- mamemame saisai
+- green
-- Gusto
+- black